-If the on-board temperature sensor reads above 117 °C (125 °C for 5418-2225 software), this error will be set.
-Above 117 °C, the temperature-based current limiting begins.
-At 125 °C, the current limiting based on temperature will effectively make the output "limp" by reducing the drive current to zero.
+If the on-board temperature sensor reads above 117 °C, this error will be set, which is the temperature at which current limiting begins.
+At 125 °C, the temperature-based current limiting will effectively make the output "limp" by reducing the drive current to zero.